welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 ### Mental Constructs

-By a "mental construct" of $f$, I mean a kind of data structure which stores several characteristics of $f$, complemented with a lot of other information like .
-It also has significant predictive power (predicts responses of $f$ to external stimuli with a decently high probability).
+By a "mental construct" of $f$, I mean a kind of data structure which stores several characteristics of $f$ (a lot of this information is stored implicitly, for example in the form of real world interactions).
+It also functions like a predictive model (predicts responses of $f$ to external stimuli with a decently high probability).

 Let us define $c(f)$ to be the mental construct of $f$ created by $m$. $c(f)$ is inertially dynamic: It does change over time, but it cannot change too quickly, by too great of an amount if the relationship is to remain valid/stable.

 How is $c(f)$ updated?
 Most updates occur when $m$ makes small changes to $c(f)$ after every exchange of information with $f$.
 We define a function $\text{interact} (m, f)$ to describe this process: